-In September 2008 and updated in March 2012, the Australian Securities and Investment Commission issued Regulatory Guide 46 "Unlisted property schemes- improving disclosure for retail investors" (RG46), RG46 sets out six benchmarks and eight disclosure principles which, if followed, ASIC believes will help investors understand, compare and assess risks and returns across investments in unlisted property schemes such as the Fund, specifically in relation to the Trust.
+In September 2008 and updated in March 2012, the Australian Securities and Investment Commission issued Regulatory Guide 46 "Unlisted property schemes- improving disclosure for retail investors" (RG46).
+RG46 sets out six benchmarks and eight disclosure principles which, if followed, ASIC believes will help investors understand, compare and assess risks and returns across investments in unlisted property schemes such as the Trust.